geekychris/webhook_site/README.md

 ### Viewing Webhook Requests

 1. All webhook endpoints are listed on the main page
-2. Click on a webhook to view its received requests
+2. Click on a webhook to navigate to its details page (http://localhost:8082/webhook/your-path)
-3. Click on a request to view detailed information:
-   - HTTP Method
+3. The details page shows:
+   - Left panel: List of all requests with method and timestamp
+   - Right panel: Detailed view of the selected request
+     - Request method and timestamp
-   - Headers
+     - Headers tab: All request headers in a grid view
-   - Request Body
+     - Body tab: Pretty-printed JSON if valid, raw text otherwise
-   - Timestamp
+4. Real-time updates:
+   - New requests appear automatically in the left panel
+   - Notification shown when new requests arrive
+   - Latest request is automatically selected

 ## Features

-- Create webhook endpoints with custom or random paths
+- Create webhook endpoints with custom or word-pair based paths
 - Support for all HTTP methods
-- Capture and store request headers and body
-- View webhook request history
+- Modern split-panel interface for request inspection
+- Pretty-printing of JSON payloads
-- Real-time UI updates when new requests are received
+- Real-time UI updates using Vaadin Push
+- Copy webhook URL to clipboard
 - Persistent storage using H2 database
+- Separate pages for endpoint creation and request inspection

 ## Technical Notes